What Is Anti-Aliasing And Which Type Should You Use?

 Temporal Anti-Aliasing (TXAA)

-If you have a top-notch, high-end computer, then SSAA is the best solution.
+If you have a top-notch, premium computer, then SSAA is the best solution.
 If your PC is mid-range, you will probably have the most FPS with FXAA.
 However, we suggest tinkering with your settings and finding the optimal balance of attractive graphics and as much FPS as you feel you need.